RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Create-projects.md

 ### 5. Add your project files.

-Make a `POST` request to the [`/projects/{projectId}/source-files`](../reference/Public-API.v1.json/paths/~1projects~1{projectId}~1source-files/post) endpoint.
-You can add both translatable files and reference files (by specifying the `role` property), and various file formats (by specifying the `type` property – native/bcm/sdxliff).
+Make a `POST` request to the [`/projects/{projectId}/source-files`](../api/Public-API.v1-fv.html#/operations/AddSourceFile) endpoint.
+You can add both translatable files and reference files (by specifying the `role` property), and various file formats (by specifying the `type` property â€“ native/bcm/sdxliff).
 You must provide the language of your source file, and, optionally, the values of the `targetLanguages` and `path` elements.

 ### 5.1 Perfect Match (optional)
-At this point you can make use of the [PerfectMatch](../reference/Public-API.v1.json/paths/~1perfect-match-mappings/post) feature.
+At this point you can make use of the [PerfectMatch](../api/Public-API.v1-fv.html#/operations/CreatePerfectMatchMapping) feature.
 You can read more about it [here](https://docs.rws.com/791595/1155478/trados-enterprise---accelerate/perfectmatch-general-information).

 ### 6. Start your project.

-Make a `PUT` request to the [`/projects/{projectId}/start`](../reference/Public-API.v1.json/paths/~1projects~1{projectId}~1start/put) endpoint.
+Make a `PUT` request to the [`/projects/{projectId}/start`](../api/Public-API.v1-fv.html#/operations/StartProject) endpoint.

 ## Create projects based on a template